LC-burigo/Small_Weather_Project/README.md

    <img src="RapidAPI_4.png" width=600>

-For more information visit the [How to use an API with Python (Beginner’s Guide)](https://rapidapi.com/blog/how-to-use-an-api-with-python/) on RapidAPI website!
+:fire: For more information visit the [How to use an API with Python (Beginner’s Guide)](https://rapidapi.com/blog/how-to-use-an-api-with-python/) on RapidAPI website! :fire:

 ***2. Stage) Build the program***